 Teardrop Breast Implants: What to Consider?

 Teardrop breast augmentation is designed to mimic the natural shape of a woman’s breast.
 Teardrop breast implants are thinner at the top and thicker at the bottom, which creates a more tapered, teardrop-shaped breast.
-This type of implant is usually best for women who have less breast tissue and want a more natural look.
+This type of implant is usually best for women who have less breast tissue and want a more organic look.

 Gummy Bear Implants